-Glaucoma is a group of conditions but broadly speaking can be divided into chronic open angle glaucoma (COAG) and acute or closed angle glaucoma.
+Glaucoma is a group of conditions but broadly speaking can be divided into chronic open angle glaucoma (COAG) and closed angle or acute glaucoma.

 COAG is the commonest form of glaucoma and affects 1-2% of the population over 40 years of age.
 Fluid produced inside the eye gradually builds up as its drainage route slowly blocks up.
 Slowly, over months and years, the intra-ocular pressure (IOP) rises and gradually damages the optic nerve.
 Because the peripheral vision is affected first sufferers are unlikely to be aware until the condition is quite advanced, and as the damage is permanent, it is important to detect COAG early.

 Who is at risk?